tobiaswaelde/logtowa-api/README.md

 > [!WARNING]
 > This project is still in development.
 It will be usable as soon as it reaches v1.x

-This is the backend of the CloudLogger.
+This is the LogTowa backend.
 It receives the log messages and provides the API for the frontend.

 ## Environment
 | Variable          | Description                                                              | Required | Default Value |